Culture of Estonia: People

 Today, Estonian society encourages equality and liberalism, with popular commitment to the ideals of the welfare state, discouraging disparity of wealth and division into social classes.
 The Protestant work ethic remains a significant cultural staple, regardless of its decline during the Soviet Union era, and free education is a highly prized institution.

 The traditional occupation of Estonians, like most Europeans, has been agriculture.
 Until the first half of the 20th century, Estonia was an agrarian society, but in modern times, Estonians have increasingly embraced an urban lifestyle.
 In 2013 the main export of the second largest town of Estonia, Tartu, is software.
 Nonetheless, many Estonians maintain a fondness for a rural lifestyle close to nature, and it is a common custom to visit a summer cottage in the countryside during vacations.

 Family structure

 Estonian family life is nowadays centered around anything but the nuclear family.
 Members of an extended family typically live apart, and youths seek independence and typically move from their parents' residence around the age of twenty.

 The divorce rate is close to 60%.
 Estonia has one of the greatest percentages of single parents in Europe.
 The average percentage of single parents in Europe is 13% (2009), while in Estonia in 2000, 19% of the families with children under 18 had only one parent.
 In 2006, the percentage fell to 16%.
 The decline may be affected by the overall decline in birth rate.

-Same gender relationships are legal, but the legislation does not support same-gender marriages.
-In the Soviet Union, same-gender relationships were illegal, resulting in a gay-intolerant attitude in the majority of people who were born in the Soviet Union.
-In 2019 younger people tend to be more tolerant of same-gender relationships than their parents.
+Same-sex relationships are legal in Estonia.
+The legislation allowing same-sex marriages took effect in 2024.